syncfusion-content/blazor-docs/blazor/gantt-chart/validate-predecessor-links.md

 ### PredecessorOffsetValidation

 On taskbar editing, the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_OnActionBegin) event will be triggered with [PredecessorOffsetValidation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttActionEventArgs-1.html#Syncfusion_Blazor_Gantt_GanttActionEventArgs_1_PredecessorOffSetValidation) argument.
-When `PredecessorOffsetValidation` is enabled, the taskbar can be dragged such that it does not violate the predecessor value. i.e. The taskbar can be dragged greater than the given predecessor offset value and it gets reverted to the minimum predecessor value if dragged lesser than the predecessor offset value.
+When `PredecessorOffsetValidation` is enabled, the taskbar can be dragged such that it does not violate the predecessor value.
+The taskbar can be dragged above the given predecessor offset value and it gets reverted to the minimum predecessor value if dragged below the predecessor offset value.

 ```cshtml
 @using Syncfusion.Blazor.Gantt